gandalf458/the-blog/README.md

 Documentation is given at http://gandalf458.co.uk/theblog/

-Contributions would be welcome from other developers.
+The scripts are being released despite being a bit rough round the edges.
+Contributions from other developers would be welcome.

-_Last updated: 2018-10-18._
+_Last updated: 2018-10-19._